Tomato Early Blight

 Control measures center around reducing the amount of inoculum (spores) available, and promoting rapid drying of wet leaves.

 Space and trellis plants to allow for good air circulation that promotes rapid drying.
 Minimal spacing for trellised tomatoes is two feet apart.
-Research has demonstrated that crowding plants will not increase yields, but does increase disease problems.
+Crowded plants will not increase yields, but do increase disease problems.

-Trellising also increases the distance of the upper leaves from the sources of inoculum on the soil and lower leaves.
+Trellising also increases the distance between the upper leaves to the sources of inoculum on the soil surface and lower leaves.

 For additional information on trellising tomatoes, refer to CMG GardenNotes #717, Growing Tomatoes.

 Use a mulch (such as black plastic) to help protect the plant from inoculum splashing from the soil onto lower leaves.
-Removing leaves in the lower 8 to 12 inches of the plant (as the plant grows) also helps protect lower leaves from infections splashing from the soil.
+Removing leaves in the lower 8 to 12 inches of the plant (as the plant grows) also helps protect lower leaves from splash.
 For additional information on using black plastic mulch, refer to the CMG GardenNotes #715, Mulches for the Vegetable Garden.

-Avoid overhead sprinkling on tomatoes.
+Avoid overhead sprinkling in tomato crops.
 Fungal spores are easily water-splashed from one leaf to another, and they depend on standing water on the plant surface to cause infections.
-It may also be helpful to water in the morning in order that plants dry quickly.
-Plants that remain wet all night from evening watering are prime targets for disease infection.
+It may also be helpful to water in the morning so plants dry quickly.
+Plants that remain wet all night from evening watering are prime targets for disease.

 Water-soluble fertilizers (such as MiracleGro, RapidGro, and Peters) applied according to label directions can be used as summer fertilizer supplements.

 Remove infected leaves as soon as noticed.
-Wash hands wish soap and water immediately after touching diseased leaves to prevent spreading spores to other plants.
-Avoid working with the plants when they are wet
+Wash hands with soap and water immediately after touching diseased leaves to prevent spreading spores to other plants.
+Avoid working around the plants when they are wet.

 Since a fungal source is the soil, rotation is a management tool.
 However, this may not be practical in most small, home garden situations because a rotation plan allows no tomatoes, potatoes, eggplants, vine crops, strawberries, or raspberries in the same growing area for at least four years.
 In a garden bed, moving the tomatoes a few rows to the left or right is not an effective rotation.